KalaKit/KalaExtract/docs/spec_1_0.md

 Command: kalaextract --compress --all x

-- compresses all files and folders (except kalaextract itself) in current dir with their name and compressed size and uncompressed size into file `x`
+- compresses all files and folders (except **KalaExtract** itself) in current dir with their name and compressed size and uncompressed size into file `x`

 Command: kalaextract --compress x y z